2 Day Porto Itinerary: Everything To Do In 48 Hours

 How To Get Around Porto

-The metro system in Porto provides the most efficient means of transportation throughout the city.
-To use the metro, you will need to purchase an Adante rechargeable card for 60 cents.
+To use Porto’s metro, you will need to purchase an Adante rechargeable card for 60 cents.
 You can then load passes onto the card, each pass costs €1.20.
 Alternatively, you can purchase the Adante tour pass, which offers unlimited travel for 24 to 72 hours, costing between €7 and €15.

 Additionally, Porto has an excellent public bus network with 75 lines.
 You can use your Adande metro card on the buses.
 For those without a pass, single tickets can be purchased onboard at an additional cost of 60 cents.